Hardware abstraction: Microsoft Windows

-The Windows NT kernel has a HAL in the kernel space between hardware and the executive services that are contained in the file NTOSKRNL.EXE under %WINDOWS%\system32\hal.dll.
+The Windows NT kernel has a HAL in the kernel space between hardware and the executive services that are contained in the file ntoskrnl.exe under hal.dll.
 This allows portability of the Windows NT kernel-mode code to a variety of processors, with different memory management unit architectures, and a variety of systems with different I/O bus architectures; most of that code runs without change on those systems, when compiled for the instruction set applicable to those systems.
-For example, the SGI Intel x86-based workstations were not IBM PC compatible workstations, but due to the HAL, Windows 2000 was able to run on them.
+For example, the SGI Intel x86-based workstations were not IBM PC compatible workstations, but due to the HAL, Windows 2000 ran on them.
+Since Windows Vista and Windows Server 2008, the HAL used is automatically determined during startup; in fact since Windows Vista, Windows NT only allows ACPI based HAL.

+The Windows CE also has a HAL called OEM Adaptation Layer (OAL), and it's compiled to oal.exe or oal.dll, and it's included in the nk.bin boot image.

-Since Windows Vista and Windows Server 2008, the HAL used is automatically determined during startup.
+In Windows 9x, both the actual kernel and the actual HAL is vmm32.vxd.

 AS/400

 An "extreme" example of a HAL can be found in the System/38 and AS/400 architectures, currently implemented in the IBM i operating system.
 Most compilers for those systems generate an abstract machine code; the Licensed Internal Code, or LIC, translates this virtual machine code into native code for the processor on which it is running and executes the resulting native code.
 (The exceptions are compilers that generate the LIC itself; those compilers are not available outside IBM.)
 This was so successful that application software and operating system software above the LIC layer that were compiled on the original S/38 run without modification and without recompilation on the latest AS/400 systems, despite the fact that the underlying hardware has been changed dramatically; at least three different types of processors have been in use.